ADerycke/QTQt-tools/QTQt_displayer/README.md

 ![image](https://github.com/ADerycke/QTQt-utility/assets/130437433/515af761-44b9-47eb-872c-d141ae0ca30d)

 ## QTQt displayer (PyQt) : (for beginner in code or people that want an interface)
 It's a python code that use a graphical interface (base on Qt) to help users to produce the wanted plot.
+Personnaly, it's this one that i use.

 *list of librairy (same as the other, plus) :*
   - Pyside6 for Qt (handle all the user interface)